Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Methodology

 The success and the computational efficiency of the branch-and-bound procedure strongly depend on the quality of the relaxation, the early generation of feasible solutions to get good upper bounds, and the branching rules used to define the ensuing subproblems.
 Exploiting the structure of the relaxation can help speed up the branch-and-bound process by reducing the computational cost at each node.
 The following sections describe the components of the branch-and-bound algorithm proposed to solve mixed-integer quadratically constrained quadratic problems formulated as [MIQCQP].
+Note that, in general, solving nonconvex [MIQCQP] requires spatial branching, \emph{i.e.}, branching on continuous variables.
+However, we have chosen an approach featuring the following components: \begin{itemize} \item a lower-bounding algorithm based on a convex (conic) continuous relaxation of [MIQCQP]; \item an efficient, sparsity-based algorithm to obtain lower-bounds from conic relaxations of [MIQCQP]; \item a heuristic solver that seeks feasible (if suboptimal) MINLP solutions; \item a simple branch-and-bound approach where binary variables are branched on. \end{itemize} The overarching goal of this article is to show that integrating the above features within a basic branch-and-bound framework can lead to an effective approach for exploring the feasible set of [MIQCQP].
+Although combining these components poses nontrivial algorithmic challenges, the resulting method is capable of producing solutions that, while not guaranteed to be optimal, exhibit small optimality gaps.